This post may contain affiliate links. Please see my disclosure policy for more details.

 2. Shoal Bay

 To the east of Nelson Bay is beautiful Shoal Bay, which has some amazing beaches as well as the well-known Tomaree Head Summit Lookout and a few shops and restaurants.
-There’s also a choice of accommodation, and the area has a real holiday feel.
+There is a good choice of accommodation here too, and the area has a real holiday feel.

 Shoal Bay Beach